fieldrndservices/libssh2lv/README.md

 16. Browse to the workspace directory for NI Eclipse to populate the _Directory:_ field.
 Leave all other fields as the default.
 Click the _Next >_ button.
 A new page will appear.
 17. Select the `Use the New Project wizard` radio button from the options under the _Wizard for project import_ section.
 Click the _Finish_ button.
 A new dialog will appear.
 18. Select `C Project` from the _Wizards_ section in the dialog.
 Click the _Next >_ button.
 A new page will appear.
 19. Enter `libssh2` for the _Project name:_.
-Uncheck the _Use default Location_ checkbox and select the path to the workspace for the _Location_ field.
+Uncheck the _Use default location_ checkbox and select the path to the workspace for the _Location_ field.
 Click the _Next >_ button.
 A new page will appear.
 20. Click the _Next >_ button.
 Do not change any of the defaults.
 A new page will appear.
 21. Click the _Finish_ button.
 All dialogs will disappear and the `libssh2` project should appear in the _Project Explorer_ along with the `lv-libssh2-c` project.
 22. Click on the `libssh2` project in the _Project Explorer_.